coderedcorp/coderedcms/docs/getting_started/tutorial01.rst

 Adding your logo
 ----------------

 First, and most important, is the logo.
-Go to **Settings > Layout**.
+Go to **Settings > CRX Settings**.
 Here are the site-wide visual and design settings for your website.
 At the top are two settings for your logo and favicon.
 Both will be scaled to fit wherever they are used, but we recommend the following image parameters: